chuymaster/thaivtuberranking-docs/README.md

-# API Documentation for Thai VTuber Ranking site
+# API Documentation for Thai VTuber Channel Ranking Data

 This repository hosts API documentation for Thai VTuber channel ranking data.
 The data is used in [Thai VTuber Ranking](https://vtuber.chuysan.com/) site which I operates.